Transition Systems

 Interval Semantics

 Figure above presents the interval abstraction of the program in Fig. 1 at point (3).
-The relational information that $i \leq n$ when $n \leq 2$ is lost. $\Box$
+The relational information that when is lost.

 converges in finite time, possibly towards a coarse abstraction of the actual fixpoint.